crypto-bug-hunters/bug-buster/cloud/README.md

 fly postgres attach bug-less-database
 ```

-Althoagh we have all the `[env]` configuraion inside `fly.toml`, we need to define some values as secrets.
+Although we have all the `[env]` configuration inside `fly.toml`, we need to define some values as secrets.

 ```shell
 fly secrets set CARTESI_BLOCKCHAIN_HTTP_ENDPOINT=<alchemy http endpoint>